Scott Polar Research Institute: The Polar Museum

 SPRI operates the Polar Museum, which presents a range of objects, artworks, documents and photographs from the institute's extensive polar collections.
 The collections include material related to polar history, exploration, science, art and Arctic cultures.

 In 2010 the renovated Polar Museum opened its doors to the public; the reopening was met with widespread acclaim and the museum was shortlisted for the Art Fund's Museum of the Year prize in 2011.
 It contains displays of Arctic art and artefacts, material from the nineteenth-century search for the elusive Northwest Passage, relics from the Heroic Age of Antarctic Exploration (including the last letters of Captain Scott), and contemporary research and policy relating to the polar regions.

 As well as permanent exhibits, the museum regularly hosts special exhibitions.
-The museum is open Wednesdays to Saturdays, 10:00 – 16:00.
+The museum is open Tuesdays to Saturdays, 10:00 – 16:00.
 Admission is free.

 The museum is one of the eight museums and botanic garden which make up the University of Cambridge Museums consortium.